 - feeling high

 - swelling of hands and feet

 - weight gain

-Rare, but possible are allergic reactions which may occur when taking Lyrica.
+Rare but possible are allergic reactions that may occur when taking Lyrica.
 Allergic reaction symptoms can include:

-Any of these symptoms are indicative of a serious allergic reaction requiring immediate medical treatment.
+Any of these symptoms are indicative of a severe allergic reaction requiring immediate medical treatment.

-Like other anti-seizure, anti-epileptic drugs, Lyrica carries a risk of causing suicidal ideation or actions in a small number of people.
-Lyrica may worsen existing depression, panic disorders and anxiety to the point that a Lyrica user may contemplate suicide.
-Other severe reactions to Lyrica include acting aggressively or violently, mania (nonstop talking or activity), extreme mood changes and dangerous impulsivity.
+Like other anti-seizure, anti-epileptic drugs, Lyrica risks causing suicidal ideation or actions in a small number of people.
+In addition, Lyrica may worsen existing depression, panic disorders, and anxiety to the point that a Lyrica user may contemplate suicide.
+Other severe reactions to Lyrica include acting aggressively or violently, mania (nonstop talking or activity), extreme mood changes, and dangerous impulsivity.